 This is the other most important advances that are included in the reforms.
 Now Board members will have to provide written rationals for their decisions, this includes all members who decent from the majority decision.
 In our 2009 study of the Police Board we found that in 42% of the decisions involving sworn officers there was some degree of descent among the 9 members.

 Power to Make Recommendations

 “The board in its discretion shall have the authority to make recommendations to the superintendent of police and to the chairman of the city council committee on public safety or its successor committee concerning revisions in policy and operating procedures to increase the efficiency of the department of police.
 Such recommendations shall be posted on the police board website within two business days of the date on which such recommendation is made to the superintendent and shall remain posted on such website for a period of at least two years.”

 This same power was included in the ordinance that created the Independent Police Review Authority.
 This will allow board members a vehicle to provide feedback to the Chicago Police Department on patterns they observe in the cases they handle.

 We believe that the reforms included in this ordinance will bring the operations of the Chicago Police Board, which were stuck in 1960s legislation, in to the 21st century with an unprecedented level of transparency in their operations.
-You can download a copy of the reform ordinance that passed the city council today below.
+You can download a copy of the reform ordinance that passed the city council today above.